Things to do in K’gari (Fraser Island)

 Drive along 75 Mile Beach

-When people think of driving on Fraser Island, they think of 75 Mile Beach.
+When people think of driving on K’gari, they think of 75 Mile Beach.

-Named as one of the Best Coastal Drives in the World, this famous Fraser Island beach is less of a beach and more of a highway.
+Named as one of the Best Coastal Drives in the World, this famous beach is less of a beach and more of a highway.

 Swimming is definitely not recommended here due to dangerous currents and pesky sharks… nor is building sandcastles, due to fast moving traffic.